nails/docs/intro/README.md

 ## Non-distributed components

 Sometimes it is necessary to define some code as a component but not necessarily distribute it publicly.
-For example, a module might use components in order to provide drivers for compatibility with various providers (e.g. a payment provider); in order to allow the module to use a proprietary driver (which shouldn't be public) the app can define a component at `application/components`.
+For example, an application might use non-distributed components in order to provide drivers for compatibility with various providers (e.g. a payment provider); in order to allow the module to use a proprietary driver (which shouldn't be public) the app can define a component at `application/components`.
 Components defined here function in exactly the same way as Composer installed components (and have no special preference).
 The only difference is instead of a `composer.json` file the loader will look for a `config.json` file; this file should contain a JSON object which is the equivalent of what would be found at `extra.nails` in `composer.json`.

 Examples are often easier to understand; the following are equivalent:

 **Composer distributed package**